dariofad/dot-emacs/readme.md

   be an **EXWM** user.
 The daily experience was incredible, but from time to time it required to stop my activies, making me feel a bit unproductive.
-I no longer have the same integration I had with EXWM, but in case of problem (or when Emacs freezes), I can just kill and restart the server instead of the whole session.
+I no longer have the same integration I had with EXWM, but in case of problem (or when Emacs freezes), I can just do a `kim; sem` to kill and restart the server instead of the whole session.

 + Some **commands** do not work.
 There are Emacs packages that rely on external binaries that need to be available on the host (e.g., direnv).
 In these cases, I just ensure there are no errors at boot time (Emacs installation or startup must not fail even when a binary isn't available).
-You can find the relevant `prerequisites` in the comments.
+You can find the relevant `prerequisite(s)` in the comments.

 + **Updates**?
 I plan to update this public version of the configuration files from time to time.
-There are many packages that I would like to use in the future (Magit just to mention one), but there is no reason to rush and install them now.
+There are many packages that I would like to use in the future, but there is no reason to rush and install them now.

 + Some **keybindings** seem unnatural.
 That's because I use a split [Ergodox EZ](https://ergodox-ez.com/) with a custom layout.